nychealth/covid-vaccine-data/Readme.md

 ### Vaccines Available:

 Three COVID-19 vaccines have received emergency use authorizations for use in the U.S. by the [Food and Drug Administration (FDA)](https://www.fda.gov/emergency-preparedness-and-response/coronavirus-disease-2019-covid-19/covid-19-vaccines): Pfizer-BioNTech, Moderna, and Johnson & Johnson.
-People who are 6 month to 17 years old are only eligible for the Pfizer vaccine.
 These vaccines have been shown to be very safe and effective in protecting people from severe COVID-19 illness, hospitalization and death.
 Read more [here](https://www1.nyc.gov/site/doh/covid/covid-19-vaccines.page) about COVID-19 vaccines.

 ## Definitions